JulianHinsch/etfg/README.md

 npm install
 ```

+## Configuration:

+1. Add 'EXTERNAL_DATABASE_URL' environment variable
+2. Add auth0 credentials in angular/src/app/auth/auth0-variables.ts

-##To serve angular front-end in dev mode:
+## To serve angular front-end in dev mode:

 ```
 cd angular
 ng serve
 ```

-##To serve laravel back-end:
+## To serve laravel back-end:

 ```
 php artisan serve
 ```

-##To build angular front-end:
+## To build angular front-end:

 ```
 cd angular
-ng build
+ng build --env=prod
 ```

+## Deploy:

-Then, add the angular dist folder's contents to the the php public folder.
+1. Build and add the angular dist folder's contents to the laravel public folder.

-##To host on AWS:
-1. Build the front-end with the --env=prod tag.
-2. Add the angular dist folder's contents to the php public folder
-2. Compress the root directory's contents.
+2. Deploy with git or compress the root folder.
-3. Upload and deploy

-##To-Do
+## To-Do:

-- Add API endpoint authentication with Access Tokens
+- API should validate HTTP requests with Access Tokens.
-- Add Auth Roles - Student, Professional, SuperUser, Admin
-- Add Pie Charts
-- Fix Pagination/Sort on tables
-- Fix 'isLoading' system on tables so that the spinner shows until the data is ready.
+- Fix loading flags on tables so that a spinner shows until the data is ready.
-- Configure HTTPS and a real domain name
-- Protect search against SQL injections (raw query is a bit vulnerable to experienced hacker/bot)
-- Discuss payment system

-- Improve ordering of search results
+- Improve ordering of search results.
+- Add a '404' page, improve client error handling.